theraot/Theraot.ECS/README.md

 Basic usage example
 ---

-    // Creates a new scope, the entity id type will be Guid, the component kind will be int, the component kind set is FlagArray
+    // Creates a new scope
+	// The entity id type will be Guid, the component kind will be int, the component kind set is FlagArray
     // The default containers of component values will be used
     // Only 2 component kinds are allowed var scope = Scope.CreateScope(EqualityComparer<Guid>.Default, new FlagArrayManager(2));